Social Anxiety

 Do you see the connection between the universal fears and social anxiety?

-It helps me understand how deep social anxiety is and why it gets triggered so often, in so many ways, and in so many situations.
+It helps me understand how deep social anxiety is and why it gets triggered so often, in so many ways, and so many situations.

 There are 10 universal fears that we all generally run into.
 I wanted to connect them with social anxiety to show you how deep it goes